 Nemo heard a creature in the canopy.
 “Aaaugh, how does she land?
 This was an awful idea.”
 Now Nemo noticed a hanging vine.
 It was four feet long and the width of his arm.
 In fact, it seemed to be an arm with two double-jointed elbows.
 Its fingers clutched a branch.

 The arm flopped in the tree.
 “Is someone down there?
 I can’t see you.
 Can you catch me?”

 “Name Nemo,” said Nemo.

 “Oh, Nemo!
 Nakayama told me about you.
-I’m your god now!
+I’m your God now!
 Catch!”
 The hand released the branch.
 The arm crashed on the dirt.
 “Ow!
-Goddammit!”
+Dammit!”

-Nemo squatted and inspected the convulsing limb.
+Nemo squatted to inspect the convulsing limb.
 The other islanders backed away.

-Nemo watched the arm bend its elbows to crawl.
+Nemo watched the arm bend its elbows to squirm.
 He walked after it and the three islanders followed him, but Nemo shook his head and pointed them back to the coast.